abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/Getting-started-V2.md

 2. To Switch between the Virtual Machines, select the required VM from the dropdown.

     ![Manage Your Virtual Machine](media/gs2.png)
-    >**Note**: If the dropdown is not visible, you can manually select and launch the required VMs directly from the desktop of the lab VM.
+    >**Note**: If the dropdown is not visible, you can manually select and launch the required VMs directly from the desktop of the HostVM.
     ![Manage Your Virtual Machine](media/vmselect.png)

 ## **Lab Duration Extension**